savidya-sathyani/mosh/README.md

+# Getting Started with Mosh App

+This is a simple webpage created with create-react-app to demonstrate how a react app can be developed from scratch.

 ## Mosh - Simple Web page with React

-This is a simple webpage created with create-react-app to demonstrate how a react app can be developed from scratch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and use: